Enforcement agents (bailiffs)

 If you consider my complaint what will the Ombudsman look for?

-We consider each complaint on its merits.
-We consider if the bailiffs did something wrong (this is the council’s responsibility because the bailiffs act on the council’s behalf); and whether the council did something wrong in the way it used the bailiffs.
+We evaluate each complaint on its merits.
+We consider if the enforcement agent did something wrong (as the enforcement agents act on the council’s behalf); and whether the council did something wrong in the way it used the enforcement agent.
 We then consider if this caused you problems.
 Some issues we could look at are whether:

-• there has been an unreasonable delay in taking action
+• there was an unreasonable delay in the council taking action

-• the bailiffs have followed the proper procedure
+• the enforcement agent followed the proper procedure

-• the bailiff has used ‘threatening behaviour’ – although we will need to take account of the fact that the arrival of anyone to take your goods can be seen as threatening (no matter how polite they may be)
+• the enforcement agentused ‘threatening behaviour’ .
+We will take account of the fact that the arrival of anyone to take your goods can be seen as threatening, no matter how polite they may be

-• the bailiffs properly responded to a potentially vulnerable person
+• the enforcement agentproperly responded to a potentially vulnerable person

-• the bailiff has charged the correct costs and fees.
+• the enforcement agentcharged the correct costs and fees.

-What happens if the Ombudsman finds that the council was at fault?
+What happens if the Ombudsman finds the council was at fault?

 It depends on what went wrong and how that affected you.
 We aim to put you back in the position you have been had the fault not happened.

-• Where we find fault with a council’s actions, we often ask them to make a meaningful apology.
-We may also ask the council to pay you a financial remedy for the problems caused to you and for the time, trouble or expense you have been put to in making your complaint.
+• Where we find fault we often ask the council to make a meaningful apology.
+We may also ask the council to pay you a symbolic financial remedy for the injustice caused by the fault or for the time and trouble you were put to in making your complaint.

 Examples of some complaints we have considered